Boehringer-Ingelheim/MVPapp/README.md

       from the Simulation page).
 5. Plotting and Download Options are similar to those in the Simulation page.
-6. Simulation of the middle parameter, in addition to its derived metrics can be downloaded in the Table page.
+6. Simulations of the middle profile, in addition to its derived metrics can be downloaded in the Table page.

 <figure>